Your Ultimate Guide to the Barossa Valley

 Tranquil landscapes, warm hospitality and an unbeatable Tanunda location make the Barossa Weintal the ultimate Barossa Valley accommodation.
 Stroll out of your room into the town in search of a great coffee spot in the morning.
 Walk in the opposite direction to find yourself amongst the countryside and Barossa Valley vines.
 The Barossa Weintal is home to a modern steak restaurant, has an outdoor swimming pool and a good variety of rooms to choose from.
 Push the boat out and choose the Superior Spa Suite, which comes with a spa bath and terrace views over the gum trees and stunning gardens.

 One hour by car from Adelaide, Barossa Valley is the South Australia Weekend Escape that you’ve been looking for.

-Grab yourself a cosy room at this excellent hotel in Barossa this winter, and spend a weekend exploring the wine region.
+Grab yourself a cosy room at this excellent hotel in the Barossa this winter, and spend a weekend exploring the wine region.

-Book a room at the Barossa Weintal.
+Click here to book a room at the Barossa Weintal.